actions/cache/README.md

 ### Outputs

 * `cache-hit` - A boolean value to indicate an exact match was found for the key
+* `cache-restored` - A boolean value to a match was found resulting in a restored cache

-> See [Skipping steps based on cache-hit](#Skipping-steps-based-on-cache-hit) for info on using this output
+> See [Skipping steps based on `cache-hit`](#Skipping-steps-based-on-cache-hit) for info on using this output

 ### Cache scopes
 The cache is scoped to the key and branch.
 The default branch cache is available to other branches.